cvs-health/testaro/README.md

    - `batch` (optional): a set of targets (URLs) from which the target of this job was drawn.
    - `target` (optional): an object describing the target being tested by this job.
    - `requester` (optional): the email address that should receive a notice of completion of the job.
-- `creationTime`: the time when the job was created.
+- `creationTime`: the time in ISO 8601 format when the job was created.
-- `timeStamp`: a string unique to this job.
+- `timeStamp`: a string representing the date and time before which the job is not to be performed.

 ### Reports